-** If you missed my other cleaning checklists here’s a link to all of my monthly organization printables.
-I will add each month as time goes on so at the end of the year there’s one for each month…plus a lot more! **
+** If you missed my other cleaning checklists here’s a link to my monthly cleaning schedule ebook printables with one of these for each month of the year.

 I hope this helps and make sure to sign up for my newsletter so you’ll receive March’s list and much more goodies delivered to your email each week.

 For more easy recipes, tips and crafts please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉